HomeCredit CardsAmexThe ideal 4 card American Express Membership Rewards team

 Before I continue

-Different people have different priorities, needs, and aims so just because one credit card, hybrid card, or card ecosystem works for one person, it doesn’t mean that it will work for everyone else.
+Different people have different priorities, needs, and aims, so just because one card or card ecosystem works for one person, it doesn’t mean that it will work for everyone else.

-The key to getting the most out of a card portfolio is understanding what you want the cards to do for you and then making sure that the cards you apply for and hold are actually doing what you want them to do for you.
+The key to getting the most out of a card portfolio is understanding what you want your cards to do for you and then making sure that the cards you apply for and hold are actually doing those jobs.

-Some people will say that Amex’s offering is the greatest offering we have ever seen while others will claim to hate it and, for example, say that they love Citi’s ThankYou points instead.
+Some people will say that Amex’s offering is the greatest ever, while others will claim to hate it and say that they love Chase Ultimate Rewards instead.

-Some people will agree that Membership Rewards points are amazing and then disagree vehemently with the cards that I choose because they prefer a different combination…and that’s fine.
+Some people will agree that Membership Rewards points are amazing and then disagree strongly with the cards that I’ve chosen because they prefer a different combination … and that’s ok.

-All these views have merit because, as I have already said, different things work for different people so opinions will vary.
+All these views have merit because, as I said, different things work for different people and that means that opinions will vary.

 I just happen to believe that Amex Membership Rewards is the best single option out there and I happen to believe that the cards I’ve chosen make up the best all-around Membership Rewards “team” of cards.